Will the Inflation Reduction Act Increase Audits for Small Business Taxpayers?

 On the off chance your tax return is selected for additional scrutiny, having accurate and up-to-date financial records can go a long way toward having the audit wrapped up quickly (and without negatively impacting your bottom line).

-If you’ve fallen behind on your bookkeeping and tax obligations, Bench Retro can get you caught up and ready to file if you’ve fallen behind on your bookkeeping and tax obligations.
+If you’ve fallen behind on your bookkeeping and tax obligations, Bench can get you caught up and ready to file if you’ve fallen behind on your bookkeeping and tax obligations.
 Once we have all the documents we need, we can complete an entire year of bookkeeping in just a few days.
+Learn more.

 Even with the additional funding provided by the Inflation Reduction Act, the IRS examines a tiny fraction of the tax returns filed yearly.
 So don’t lose sleep worrying about an “army” of IRS auditors headed your way.